brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_adf.rst

 - The type of atom K matches `ktypeN`.
 - Atoms I, J, and K are distinct.

-The type indices 0, 1, 2, ... refer to the active species for the current simulation.
-The active species follow their order in the potential file and are re-indexed from 0.
-GPUMD prints the active type mapping during initialization.
+When a multi-element NEP potential is compacted to the species required by the current simulation, `itypeN`, `jtypeN`, and `ktypeN` refer to the active atom types printed at initialization.
+For other potential models, the usual type numbering is unchanged.

 The :term:`ADF` value for a bin is computed by dividing the histogram count by the total number of triples that satisfy the criteria, ensuring that the integral of the :term:`ADF` with respect to the angle is 1.
 In other words, the :term:`ADF` is a probability density function.

 Example